winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 I guess by using just one or two languages I could've saved massive amounts of time.
 But where's the fun in that?

-There are really a few lessons I took away
+There are really a few lessons I took away, although some were not surprising:

   * Read instructions carefully
   * Write 5 lines of a test harness code to quickly run your test inputs
   * Worse is better.
 Don't even try to structure at first, just solve it
   * Don't even try to compete with the fast people
   * I'm really not quick to code up solutions
-  * I don't think I'm a really good coder, this is not what I do at work
+  * I don't think I'm a really good coder, this micro-problem-solving is not what I do at work
-  * This doesn't have much to do with software engineering, sans a few caveats when extending
+  * This doesn't have much to do with software engineering, sans a few caveats when extending the intcode vm
-  * Maybe I should really focus more on a few tools
+  * Maybe I should really focus more on a few tools over having a broad spectrum

 Will I participate again next year?
-Maybe.
+Maybe, if time allows.

 Finally I want to say a huge thanks to the #lobsters-advent IRC channel where we talked a lot about Advent of Code and I got massive help in the form of clues or having some stuff checked when it absolutely didn't make sense.
 Also it's just more fun if you have people to talk to.
 In the end i think I finished 14th on our leaderboard, with 3 people from the channel way ahead of me, but I'm totally happy with my result.

+And of course thanks to Eric for doing this.
+I watched the talk and it seems to be quite some work.
+Also thanks to the subreddit, it's a good one.

 ## Some links: